-We recognize that several of these sections have the NHP’s attention, especially where they support the operation of canal barges for tourists at Georgetown and Great Falls Tavern, but also primarily for paddlecraft use (Pennyfield Reach).
+We recognize that several of these sections have the NHP’s attention, especially where they support the operation of canal barges for tourists at Georgetown and Great Falls Tavern.
+For paddlecraft the Park has also refilled the Pennyfield Reach.

-Ways around the Locks for Small Boats – To avoid damage, in most spots we suggest simple, unobtrusive flagstone steps between the towpath berm and the canal, and in a couple of places wooden sluices down into the waterway.
-In others we advocate rebuilding the small landing docks of a decade ago (much smaller than the current dock at Fletchers Boathouse.)
+Ways around the Locks for Small Boats – For ease of footing and to avoid damage, in most spots we suggest simple, unobtrusive flagstone steps between the towpath berm and the canal, and in a couple of places wooden sluices down into the waterway.
+In many other places we suggest landing and portaging on the uphill/ lock-house side, at some advocating rebuilding the small landing docks of a decade ago (much smaller than the current canal dock at Fletchers Boathouse.)

-Georgetown/ Level 4 – NHP already has plans to clean out the reeds at the lower end of this reach and raise the water level in Spring 2020.
-We suggest a boat put-in on Canal right (river-side), currently an unused small plot ideal for assembling boats and gear – and with a boat chute and steps to enter the Canal. (check this out – there may be fresh rock-wall there, rendering it inappropriate.)
-Otherwise enter off towpath (uphill side) of Canal just upstream from 31st St Bridge.
-Out at Lock 5 on the uphill side just below parking pull-out.
+Georgetown/ Level 4 (4.5 mi) – NHP already plans to clean out the reeds at the lower end of this reach and raise the water level in Spring 2020.
+We suggest a boat put-in on Canal right (river-side), currently an unused small plot on Thomas Jefferson St. ideal for assembling boats and gear, with steps to enter the Canal over a flush stone wall.
+Entering off the narrow towpath (uphill side) just up from 31st St Bridge is less ideal.
+Take-out at Lock 5, as now, on the uphill side just below the parking pull-out.

-Lock/Level 14 – (4 miles) – The top of the 7 Locks and head of a long and tempting reach that goes up past Carderock, the fraught High Wall with buried Dulles Sewer, Little Widewater (watered), Anglers (currently un-navigable), and Widewater (watered).
+Lock/Level 14 – (4 miles) – The top of the 7 Locks and head of a long and tempting reach that goes up past Carderock, the fraught High Wall with buried Dulles Sewer, the wide spot (watered), Anglers (currently un-navigable), and Widewater (watered).
 This has fascinating possibilities for partial rewatering (details below).

 Ending at the top end of Widewater, we propose a short portage trail under the wooden towpath-side bicycle and pedestrian ramp and bridge, coming out on the towpath at Lock 15 (no interest in this short (0.2 mi) section with steep banks in and out.)

 Lock/Level 16 to Sandy Beach Steps – (0.3 mi) This is the longest level in the Six Locks series around Great Falls with Mary’s Wall and ending at Lock 17/Sandy Beach Steps and Trail.
-No lock gate left, need only a low (2 foot) wall at mouth of Lock 16 to raise water level sufficiently.
-Need steps down at Lock 16, up at Lock 17.
+Rewatering this and clearing the Lock 15 portage trail are critical to restoring the loop down Mather Gorge.
+There is no lock gate left, but it needs only a low (2 foot) wall at mouth of Lock 16 to raise water level sufficiently.
+Need steps down into the prism at Lock 16, up at Lock 17.

-Locks 17, 18, 19 – These were refurbished in 2019, but their short reaches mean that paddlers will portage around all of them, putting in at Lock 20/ Great Falls Tavern.
+Locks 17, 18, 19 – These were refurbished in 2019, but their short reaches mean that paddlers will portage along the towpath around all of them, putting in at Lock 20/ Great Falls Tavern.

-Lock 20/ Great Falls Tavern – This 2¼ mile level was watered until an early Nov 2019 freshet.
+Lock 20/ Great Falls Tavern – (2¼ mi) This level was watered until an early Nov 2019 downpour.
 NHP is working on rewatering it again.
-Here starts the final 7-mile stretch up to Violettes Lock.
+Here starts the final 7-mile stretch up three levels to Violettes Lock.
 Need small steps down into the Canal (towpath side) at the Tavern.

 Appendix - Partial Rewatering of Level 14

 Here is a 4 mile long section which begs for rewatering.
 Raising Widewater at the top end by a foot would allow paddling from the access bridge at Anglers both up-Canal and down.
-That the Canal is dry in most places is due to fears of leakage or structure failure at several points, notably at the high masonry retaining wall down to the Potomac called “Highwalls” (Mile 11.1, just up from Carderock).
-There the (ca 8-foot diameter) Dulles Sewer buried under the Canal in the 1960s has been watched for signs of possible catastrophic rupture.
-In recent years the NHP has used 2-foot diameter plastic pipe to lead water in Level 14 over a leaky section at Culvert 15 (Mile 10.42) next to the road underpass at the entrance to Carderock Park.
+This level is dry over half its length for fear of leakage or structure failure at several points, notably at the high masonry retaining wall down to the Potomac called “Highwalls” (Mile 11.1, just up from Carderock).
+There the (ca 8-foot diameter) Dulles Sewer buried under the Canal in the 1960s is watched by the NHP for signs of possible catastrophic rupture.
+In recent years the NHP has used 2-foot diameter plastic pipe to lead water in Level 14 over a leaky section at Culvert 15 (Mile 10.42) and the underpass entrance to Carderock Park.
 This suggests a solution for raising the water level in much of this long reach.